Nail surgery is the permanent removal of a problematic nail/piece of nail and it sounds much worse than it really is!

 After initially undergoing a medical assessment (usually undertaken at your routine appointment) we will discuss all the treatment options available to you and explain in more detail what nail surgery entails.

 Essentially, the surgery first involves us numbing the toe using a local anaesthetic injection to the base of the toe.
 Once numb, you can feel pressure and movement, but no pain (don’t worry, we do check first!).
-We then apply a tight band (tourniquet) to prevent any bleeding and the problem nail/piece of nail is removed and the area is treated with a chemical (phenol) to prevent it from regrowing.
+We then apply a tight band (tourniquet) to prevent any bleeding and the problem nail/piece of nail is removed and the area is treated with a chemical (sodium hydroxide) to prevent it from regrowing.
 There is no cutting or stitching involved.
 After this, the tourniquet is removed and the toe is dressed with a sterile dressing which is quite bulky, but it will be redressed in a few days time with a smaller dressing.
 Nail Surgery has a 90-95% success rate.

 After the surgery, you are back on your feet straight away, but we do advise reduced activity for the initial 2 weeks, so as to encourage healing.